-- It helps mothers bond with their babies.
+- It helps you bond with your baby.

 - It helps with healing after the baby’s birth.

-- It may help mothers return to their pre-pregnancy weight.
+- It may help you return to your pre-pregnancy weight.

-- It decreases a mother's risk of breast cancer, and it may also decrease the risk of ovarian cancer and diabetes.
+- It decreases your risk of breast cancer, and it may also decrease the risk of ovarian cancer and diabetes.

-Breastfeed when your baby shows signs of hunger.
-Keeping your newborn close and providing skin-to-skin contact will help with breastfeeding, bonding, and adjusting to the new environment.
+Breastfeed your baby when they shows signs that they are hungry.
+Keep your baby close and provide skin-to-skin contact.
+This will encourage breastfeeding and bonding.
 It will also help your baby’s development.

 During the first few months, your baby will feed about 8 or more times in 24 hours (1 day).
-Your baby may feed more often at times.
+Your baby may feed a lot, every 1 to 2 hours, and then go for longer times between feedings.
 This is called cluster feeding and often happens in the evenings or during growth spurts at about 3 weeks, 6 weeks, 3 months and 6 months of age.

-How do you know if your baby is getting enough breast milk?
+How do I know if my baby is getting enough breast milk?